scharlau/shopping_exercise_p/README.md

         pip install Faker

-Now we can set about changing the nouns, adjectives and other parts of mystory with values from Faker.
-Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used in setup_db.py.
+Now we can use Faker to generate customer and product details in the in the 'setup_db.py' file.
+Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used.

 ## Setting up the Exercise
 Pull this Git repository into your system so that you have everything to get started.